A reader called Fujita-san offered the following comment:

 I have believed that this small initiative will influence others gradually and create a great wave in the future..
 Since GLOBIS established its business school, other universities have entered the market.
 And our venture capital investments have led to the establishment of companies such as Works Applications and GREE, changing society as role models.

-Back when I started writing my blog in September 1998, I indicated my initial intentions in “ Regarding the Blog: Views from an Entrepreneur“.
-I hope you would read it when you have the chance.
-I stated clearly, “I am not trying to tell society what to do; my fundamental intent is to comprehend what I should do based on what is happening around me.”
+Back when I started writing my blog in September 1998, I indicated my initial intentions and stated clearly, “I am not trying to tell society what to do; my fundamental intent is to comprehend what I should do based on what is happening around me.”
 And I wrote the following:

 “‘The government should reduce taxes!’
 ‘The LDP should work to maintain the financial system rather than focusing on financial reconstruction!’—I want to completely avoid the tone of advocating a particular policy likes critics and politicians.
 This sounds very arrogant, and nothing is worse than people who don’t practice what they preach.
 In ‘Views from an Entrepreneur,’ I want to send out a message based on what happens around me, and how things look from where I stand, within my range of influence. “